-- 1 to1.5 cup of brown sugar (amount of sugar is up to you, I usually use 1 cup)
+- 1/4-1/2 cup brown sugar (amount of sugar is up to you depending on how sweet you like it

 - 1/4 cup salted butter, melted

 - Put bread machine on the dough cycle and let it do its thing.
-If you are adding raisins, add them about 15 minutes before cycle is finished.
+If you desire to add raisins, add them about 15 minutes before cycle is finished.